-Students must have participated in the Kyoto program for at least one quarter of the same academic year before doing a Kyoto summer internship.
+Students must have participated in the Spring Quarter on the Kyoto program of the same academic year before doing a Kyoto summer internship.
 By the time students begin their summer internship, they need to have completed at least one or two years of Japanese language depending on their major classifications as follows.

 - STEM major students and prospective STEM major students must have completed JAPANLNG 3 or 3K.

 - Non-STEM major students and prospective non-STEM major students must have completed JAPANLNG 23 or 23K.